EarthSkyLab/EarthSkyLab.github.io/about.md

 # About EarthSkyLab Vision

-*	This idea has been 2 years of thinking, research behind it
-*	looking to take best practices from around the world, looking at different cultures, communities, traditions
+The idea behind EarthSkyLab Vision has been two years in development, thinking, researching.
+We have researched best practices from around the world, cultures, communities and traditions.

-*	We are going to fill out details in blog entries - we are
-*	This is just the start, the skeleton of an idea, let's build it up together!
+This site is the seed of our dream, we invite you to cultivate it together with us.
+Let's imagine the future together!

-* We are looking for collaborators
-* A new Model for a 21st century community
-* We are looking to build a community and a model
-* EarthSkyLab in every region
-* Start one yourself!
+EarthSkyLab is intended as new open model for a 21st century community.
+An idea shared freely across the world, forked, re-mixed and implemented in every part of the Earth!

 # Get involved!